anaAngelozi/bean-validation-with-kotlin/README.md

 # preference

-Examples: Bean Validation implementations on Kotlin
+Examples: Bean and Custom Validation implementations with Kotlin